dariocazzani/self-driving-car-nanodegree/CarND-LaneLines-P1/writeup.md

     Colors are not important (I believe for now) in order to detect lane lines

 #### * Apply Gaussian Blur:
-    Step number 3 includes blurring for reducing noise in edge detection, but an extra step allows us to have better control over the outcome
+    The next step includes blurring for reducing noise in edge detection, but an extra step allows us to have better control over the outcome

 #### * Edge detection using Canny algorithm